-Additionally, Fig. 10 (a) shows that the proposed reconstruction algorithm had been able to retrieve back the original abatement able or the original abatement about the cross-correlation between the original abnormal ECG signal and the reconstructed abnormal ECG signal verifies that both ECG signals are highly correlated as seen in Fig. 10 (b).
+Additionally, Fig. 10 (a) shows that the proposed reconstruction algorithm had been able to retrieve back the original abnormal ECG signal.
+Examination on the cross-correlation between the original abnormal ECG signal and the reconstructed abnormal ECG signal verifies that both ECG signals are highly correlated as seen in Fig. 10 (b).

-amination based on the PRD shows that residual difference between the original abnormal ECG signal and the anonymised signal results in PRD=1.33% for secret key length P = 256.
-Comparison between PRDs of the normal ECG signal with $f_s = 1,000 Hz$ and the abnormal ECG signal with $f_s = 360 Hz$ confirm the previous result in [17] that the PRD values depend on the sampling frequency.
+Examination based on the PRD shows that residual difference between the original abnormal ECG signal and the anonymised signal results in PRD=1.33% for secret key length P = 256.
+Comparison between PRDs of the normal ECG signal with $f_s = 1,000$ Hz and the abnormal ECG signal with $f_s = 360$ Hz confirm the previous result in [17] that the

+PRD values depend on the sampling frequency.